liobaberndt/ucl-mres/module1/session5/README.md

 Add the following email address as a co-author:
 - lioba.berndt@gmail.com

-This way I can directly comment on your thesis/make chnages in real-time
+This way I can directly comment on your thesis/make changes in real-time

 ---